ULHPC/tutorials/advanced/ParallelExec/README.md

 Next, ensure you can now run ABINIT on this example to completion.

+Parenthesis: will a parallel application always allow execution on any number of cores?
+Some questions to think about:

+- are there cases where an input problem cannot be split in some particular ways? (yes!)
+- are all ways to split a problem optimal for solving it as fast as possible? (no!)
+- is it possible to split a problem such that the solver has unbalanced cases and works much slower? (yes)
+- is there a generic way to tune the problem in order to be solved as fast as possible? (no, it's domain & application specific!)

 Finally, we clean the environment:

        (node)$> module purge